 Additional SBA SDB Certification Information to Get SDB Certified

-- Potential for success not required for SBA SDB certification.
+- Potential for success not required for SBA SDB business certification.

 - Ownership restrictions for non-disadvantaged individuals.
-The ownership restrictions in 13 CFR 124.105 (g) and (h) for non-disadvantaged individuals and concerns do not apply for purposes of determining 8a Small Disadvantaged Business eligibility.
+The ownership restrictions in 13 CFR 124.105 (g) and (h) for non-disadvantaged individuals and concerns do not apply for purposes of determining 8a SDB eligibility.

 - Full-time requirement for SBA SDB Certification purposes.
-As a small disadvantaged business, you must manage your company on a full-time basis as the qualifying member.
+As an SBA SDB certified, you must manage your company on a full-time basis as the qualifying member.
 You have to work for the company during all of the hours the concern operates.

-For help getting SBA SDB certified or for help with your SBA Section 8a certification application, call the 8a disadvantaged business consultants and attorneys at Watson & Associates, LLC.
+For small disadvantaged business certification assistance and getting SBA SDB certified or for help with your SBA Section 8(a) certification application, call the 8a disadvantaged business consultants and attorneys at Watson & Associates, LLC.
 1-866-601-5518.
 We offer a FREE INITIAL CONSULTATION.